tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

 }
 ```

-The code is self-documented to improve the learning process, but in summary, the we use existing operation such as matmul and transpose to compute the gradient with respect to each of our variable tracked in the autodiff graph.
+The code is self-documented to improve the learning process, but in summary, we use existing operations such as matmul and transpose to compute the gradient with respect to each of our variable tracked in the autodiff graph.
-The only remaining part is to implement out custom ad backend trait, that serves as an alias, to use the decorated backend.
+The only remaining part is to implement our custom ad backend trait, that serves as an alias, to use the decorated backend.
-When proper support for trait alias will work with Rust stable, this block won't be necessary
+When proper support for trait alias will work with Rust stable, this block won't be necessary.

 ```rust, ignore
 impl<G: GraphicsApi, F: FloatElement, I: IntElement> ADBackend